The Deakins

-The Deakins were an Australian rock group which formed in 1963.
+The Deakins were an Australian rock band which formed in 1963.
 This was the era of the local version of beat music; which included 1960s garage rock, proto-punk and pop.
 Their initial line-up included Jeff W Donoghue on bass guitar, Ian Kinkead on drums, and Bob Millar and Gary Schober on guitars.
 The later Deakins 'trio' released two singles in 1966, "Tonight You're Gonna Fall in Love with Me" and "Take Me for a Little While", via GO!!.
 The band regularly appeared on the related TV pop music weekly series, The Go!!
 Show, and on daily weekday show, Kommotion, both broadcast by ATV-0.
 The Deakins disbanded in 1973.

 History

 The Deakins were a Melbourne-based band created in 1963, originally as a 1960s pop, surf rock quartet, with Jeff W Donoghue on bass guitar, Ian Kinkead on drums, Bob Millar on lead guitar and Gary Schober on rhymth guitar.
 Each member would also participate with vocals.
 They reformed as a trio and later as a quintet.
 They performed in Melbourne, Geelong, Torquay and Warrnambool.
 In developing their sound they focused on three-part vocal harmonies.
 Jeff Donoghue used a Fender Bass VI (six string bass guitar), as part of his performance.
 For over three years, they were the resident band at a Geelong Saturday dance venue, Surf City, later renamed, Teen Scene.
 They also worked at many surf club dances along the Victorian southern coast, near the Great Ocean Road region.
 In Melbourne, the Deakins performed at a variety of music venues as well.
 These include some notable locations that have avoided demolition, like the George Hotel, in St. Kilda, Victoria and Festival Hall (Melbourne).

 During years, 1964 to 1965 each member turned 18-years-old and, with Australia's involvement in the Vietnam War, each registered for possible conscription into National Service.
 None were chosen to serve and the group decided to turn professional.
 Their decision to do so, in 1965, resulted in Schober departing.
 They were part of the second wave of rock and roll in Australia.
 As a trio of Jeff Donoghue, Ian Kinkead and Bob Millar, in 1966 the Deakins were signed to the GO!! label.